Freelance and Multi-Lingual Publishing

 My background is actually as a typographer: I’ve been a typesetter since 1978, starting out on “green-screen” machines with 64K of memory, and then moving on to networked systems (I earned a good income in the mid-’80s as an ad typographer).
 I began working with desktop publishing in 1986 with Ventura Publisher 3.0.
 In short, I know the issues, and here’s what I can currently offer:

 I understand Frame’s cross-referential and variable intricacies, the advantages of the book architecture, production of PDF and HTML/XML, and have done design implementation in it as well.
-I am also familiar with Structured Frame, and am quite conversant in using S-Tagger, Trados’ toolset for FrameMaker document localization.
+I am also familiar with Structured Frame, and am quite conversant in using tools for FrameMaker document localization.

 I’ve used InDesign heavily, and am very impressed with its brilliance in both typography and multilingual layout.
 I’ve learned a great deal about automating workflows in it using tagged text, and have typeset nearly 100 books using automated routines.
 I can work quickly and efficiently in InDesign, and consider it my main publishing tool nowadays.

-I have extensive experience with producing usable PDFs, as well as creating and manipulating bookmarks in many languages.
+I have extensive experience with producing usable PDFs from DTP tools, as well as creating and manipulating bookmarks and form fields.
 I’m also quite familiar with using Acrobat’s commenting features as part of a proofreading/editing workflow.

 I use this routinely for everything from writing HTML code to fixing binary files and generating XML through regular expressions.
 I am quite comfortable with scripting it.

-I’m adept at localization in Illustrator: editing files, moving and constructing leader lines, and so forth.
+I’m adept in Illustrator: creating and editing files, technical illustration from libraries, and localization.
 I have done some scripting of it via AppleScript.
 I’m not a creative artist, however.

 LaTeX.